xLink/data-grid/docs/usage/index.md

 	$dataGrid = $environment->make($data, $columns);

 Because we send in the data wrapped in an array, the Data-Grid object will handle the data with the registered `CollectionHandler` Data Handler.
-Notice that when echoing the Data-Grid object to the browser, the Data-Grid object will convert the result set to a JSON response.

 > **Note:** If a data object in the `$data` set doesn't has a column set in the `$columns` array, it will return `null` in the result set for that column.